Schools Need to Learn to Stop Giving Too Much Homework

 1. Teachers should coordinate with each other to avoid excessive homework.
 Lesson plans will include homework.
 Some teachers may be piling work after work.
 It's really a pain when a teacher says, "If you complain about too much homework then you're not a student."
 However, too much of a good thing can be bad.
 Complaining about homework is different from complaining about too much homework.
 It should also mean homework shouldn't be too long and be set on realistic schedules.

 2. I suggest that no homework should be given after exam periods, weekends, and holidays.
 It's because there should be time to take a rest or to study at their own pace.
 Saturdays and Sundays can be devoted to family activities, reading lessons in advance, or practicing any skills required without being graded.
-Holidays should be time to spend with the families too.
-Though, this doesn't mean encouraging students to stay home all day playing computer games, surfing the Internet, watching TV, etc. Sure, let them have one to two hours and that's it.
-The rest should be devoted to family activities like learning how to do chores.
-Also, it's very important to catch up with sleep too.
+Holidays should be a time to spend with the family too.
+Though this doesn't mean encouraging students to stay home all day playing computer games, surfing the Internet, watching TV, etc. Sure, let them have one to two hours, and that's it.
+The rest should be devoted to family activities, like learning how to do chores.
+Also, it's very important to catch up on sleep, too.

 References